Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/06-webpack-intro/README.md

 You can browse vaious React starter projects here: http://andrewhfarmer.com/starter-project/

+#### Create React App

 Create React app is a command line tool from FaceBook that builds a pretty good starter project, try it here: https://github.com/facebookincubator/create-react-app

+Note!
+Create React App does not use Webpack, it uses a similar but different system.
+Be sure to read the documentation.
+Find the documentation for Create React App [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 Here are two more you might try.
 These two projects contain Redux, which is an app state management library that works with React.
 Installing it with your starter project is easier than adding it later.
-If you think you might use Redux in the future you might want to intall from the start,
+If you think you might use Redux in the future you might want to intall from the start.

 - https://github.com/DimitriMikadze/express-react-redux-starter
 - https://github.com/davezuko/react-redux-starter-kit